Returning J.D. Students

-The Free Application for Federal Student Aid is required for all applicants (unless you're only seeking private loans - this is not common).
+The Free Application for Federal Student Aid is required for all applicants.
 The FAFSA is completed every year.

 Use School Code G21075.
 Be sure to select the correct application year.

 Your parents' information is NOT required here.

-This step is required ONLY if you are applying for need-based grant assistance FOR THE FIRST TIME as a continuing student.
+This step is required ONLY if you are applying for need-based grant assistance FOR THE FIRST TIME as a continuing student or did not receive a Dean's Tuition Grant in the previous year.
+Renewal grant applicants DO NOT need to complete another CSS Profile, simply submit their parent's tax documents.

 Use School Code 7306.

 The PROFILE requires parental information.

-Figure out how much you will need to spend on tuition, books and living expenses for the upcoming academic year to attend Georgetown Law.
+Figure out how much you will need to spend on tuition, books and living expenses (Cost of Attendance) for the upcoming academic year to attend Georgetown Law.

 Visiting another school?
 If you are planning to attend a semester or more at a different school, you must notify the Financial Aid Office through the steps outlined in the Visiting Away Packet, also available at the link below.